 Learn how the information that defines the configuration of a Oracle WebLogic Server cluster is stored and maintained, and the methods you can use to accomplish configuration tasks.

-Much of the information in this section also pertains to the process of configuring a WebLogic domain in which the server instances are not clustered.
+Information in this section pertains to configure a WebLogic domain in which the server instances are not clustered.

 Cluster Configuration and config.xml